 Did I only think it or did I say it?
-Either way my son pushed on with his idea.
+Either way my five and half year old son pushed on with his idea.
 We were exploring a small creek after a fresh dump of snow.

 "Let's build a snow bridge across!" he exclaimed as he patted down snow into the trickling water..mitts and all.

 It didn't seem possible- the stretch before us was maybe 3 metres wide and a foot deep in the middle.
 What did seem possible is getting wet, cold and uncomfortable.
 Instead of poo- poo'ing his idea, which I considered, I decided to help him out until he discovered why it wouldn't work for himself...or got too wet first.